GatorEducator/java-assignment-solution-100-01/README.md

 - The reflection.md in writing has exactly 3 of the `code` tag
 - The reflection.md in writing has exactly 6 of the `heading` tag

-## Receiving Project Updates
+## Downloading Project Updates

-If GatorGrader's maintainers push updates too this sample assignment and you received it through GitHub Classroom and you would like to receive these updates, then you can type this command in the main directory for this assignment:
+If GatorGrader's maintainers push updates too this sample assignment and you received it through GitHub Classroom and you would like to also receive these updates, then you can type this command in the main directory for this
+assignment:

 ```
 git remote add download git@github.com:GatorEducator/java-assignment-solution-100-01